 This is the most common kind of garnishee order and is served to the debtor’s employer.
 Payments in this case are usually done in instalments, depending on the size of the debt and the amount of salary the debtor receives.

 These payments will continue until the judgement debt is paid in full or until the court stops the order.
-These payments may also stop if the debtor takes action to cease the garnishee order, such as filing for bankruptcy.
+Payments may also stop if the debtor takes action to cease the garnishee order, such as filing for bankruptcy.

 It’s important to note that in Victoria, the maximum amount that can be garnished from a debtor’s salary is 20% after taxes.
 This is because the debtor must be left with a certain amount to live on.
 Called a weekly compensation amount, this sum usually varies from state to state and is adjusted twice a year (in April and October).